Janie228/Janie228.github.io/README.md

-# Welcome to Jane Wallace's website
+# Welcome to Janie's website
 Portfolio